 Spiti is famous for rocky and arid mountains.
 Dry and cold storms filled with dust make the place bit edgy, but it is one of the most beautiful sights from the trek.

 After crossing the pass as you start moving down Lahaul valley, the landscape would change again.
 The Nala will be gone, and You would find a river called Chandra flowing.
-You would discover very less vegetation and towering colorful mountains.
+You would discover very little vegetation and towering colorful mountains.

-Best Time to trek
+Best Time to Trek

 The best time to go on the trek is from mid-June to mid-October because there are chances for you to witness snow on the high passes in the early days and after that, it melts by August.
 There are rain showers during monsoons in Kullu-Manali valley, but in Spiti, the sun shines brighter like ever.
 The temperature is expected to be between 12 and 20 °C throughout the day, whereas during the night, the temperature at the elevated campsite would be within -2 to 6 °C range.